End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Experimental results

 \subsection{Implementation Details}

-As a backbone of the presented method, we take the InceptionV3 CNN architecture~\cite{Szegedy_2016_CVPR}.
+As a primary backbone of the presented method, we take the InceptionV3 CNN architecture~\cite{Szegedy_2016_CVPR}.
 We use the pre-trained weights proposed by Cui \etal~\cite{Cui_2018_CVPR_large}.
 They have pre-trained the network on the iNaturalist 2017 dataset~\cite{iNaturalist} and could show that this is more beneficial for animal datasets than pre-training on ImageNet.
+For some experiments~(Sect.~\ref{sub:quality_of_the_estimated_gmm_parameters} and~\ref{sub:res:ablation_study}), we also use a ResNet-50 CNN architecture~\cite{he2016deep} pre-trained on the ImageNet dataset~\cite{ILSVRC15}.

 For a fair comparison, we use fixed hyperparameters for every experiment.
-We train each model for 60 epochs with an RMSProp optimizer.
-In the beginning, the learning rate equals $10^{-4}$ and it is decreased by a factor of \num{0.1} after \num{20} and \num{40} epochs.
-Due to limitations of the GPU memory, we apply the mini-batch training technique with a mini-batch size of \num{64}.
-If the effective batch size for computing the gradients is smaller (e.g., due to the number of extracted parts per image), the weights are updated as soon as the mini-batch size is exceeded.
-Furthermore, we repeat each experiment at least \num{5} times in order to observe the significance and robustness of the presented approach.
+We train each model for 60 epochs with an AdamW optimizer~\cite{AdamW}, setting the learning rate to \num{2e-3} and $\alpha$ to \num{0.01}.
+Due to limited GPU memory, we apply the gradient accumulation technique.
+We use a batch size of \num{12} and accumulate the gradients over four training iterations before we perform a weight update, which results in an effective batch size of \num{48}.
+Furthermore, we repeat each experiment at least \num{5} times to observe the significance and robustness of the presented approach.
+The source code for our approach is publicly available on GitHub\footnote{ \url{https://github.com/cvjena/fve_experiments}}.